Frequently Asked Questions

 What does the admission price include?

-If you would like to arrive early, you may purchase night-before camping for $15 each night (cash or check at the gate, no plastic).
-Many full-pass attendees arrive Wednesday evening in order to get their tent-sites set up and be rested for Thursday morning.
+If you would like to arrive early (the night before your ticket starts), you may purchase extra night’s camping for $15 (cash or check at the gate, no plastic).
+Many full-pass attendees arrive Wednesday evening in order to get their tent sites set up and be rested for Thursday morning.
 Campers who come for one or two days also like to come the night before, so they have a head start for the next day and can sign up for their classes (see next question).

 Please remember that you cannot be at the event on days for which you have not purchased a pass, even if you are not attending classes.

-The classes currently on the website are from last year, just to give you an idea of the range of classes that we offer.
-The classes for this year will be posted on the website in early May, and you will receive a Gatebook when you arrive that contains the complete list of classes and the daily timetable.
-Be aware that there may be additions, deletions or schedule changes right up to the day of classes due to circumstances beyond our control.
+The classes currently on the website are from 2016, just to give you an idea of the range of classes that we offer.
+The classes for 2017 will be posted on the website in May, and you will receive a Gatebook when you arrive that contains the complete list of classes and the daily timetable.
+Be aware that there may be additions, deletions or schedule changes right up to (and including) the day of classes due to circumstances beyond our control.

 Will I need money for any class materials?

 A few of the classes require small fees for materials that the instructors have purchased or spent a lot of time gathering.
 You may want to bring some pocket money in case you wish to take any of these classes.
 About 85-95% of the classes do not require any materials fees.

 Are meals provided?